There are really two separate businesses on Airbnb and other hosting platforms. Let’s call them “amateur” and “professional”:

 This may sound familiar — it’s more or less how condo hotels and many other vacation properties are managed.
 Although in those cases the usage is reversed; the owner is typically there only a few weeks a year, and most of the time the unit’s in the rental pool.
 In our example, the primary resident is still there most of the time.

 This approach neatly solves the landlord/neighbor problem, because the landlord’s getting their cut and the neighbors all know what they signed up for.
 Most people are still not comfortable renting out their homes to strangers, but you’d expect the people who are to self-select into buildings like this as soon as they start to become available.
-A typical rental building turns over its tenant base in two or three years, so it wouldn’t take long to convert all the leases to allow this; with a condo you might have to sell it that way from construction.
+A typical rental building turns over as much as half of its tenant base every year, so it wouldn’t take long to convert all the leases to allow this; with a condo you might have to sell it that way from construction.

 There are obvious time efficiencies and economies of scale in having the building management – who already have photos, floorplans, spare keys, and so on – manage the whole process, as opposed to individual hosts.